Date 26 April 2019

 We have developed a SmartSurvey to send out during 2019 to every supplier who has received one or more payments within the last two years.
 The Survey includes our Policy and requires a declaration to be returned to confirm compliance with our Policy.
 If the requested confirmation is not provided, contact will be made with the supplier to find out the reason.

 Also, we intend in 2019 to ask suppliers who declared compliance with our Policy to provide evidence of work they have undertaken to comply with the Act.

 The focus in 2018 was on continuing to raise awareness, including throughout Reed Smith, of the obligations contained in the Act and the presence of modern slavery and human trafficking throughout the world.

 We have continued to mention our initiatives concerning modern slavery when those working at Reed Smith are gathered to attend presentations.
-This has included mention in 12 live presentations provided in Nur-Sultan, Germany, Hong Kong, Middle East and the United States.
+This has included mention in 12 live presentations provided in Astana, Germany, Hong Kong, Middle East and the United States.
 Further training is planned for 2019, which has the aim of further increasing awareness throughout Reed Smith.

 Other Reed Smith human rights initiatives

 Reed Smith is committed to upholding and promoting human rights through the manner in which it conducts business.
 This includes its pro bono programs where one of the main focuses is supporting international human rights projects, including:

 Lawyers Without Borders – working on a long-term project to combat human trafficking in the commercial supply chain, including the production of education materials to be used in Tanzania to help to fight human trafficking.

 Liberty Asia – our Hong Kong and Singapore offices work closely with Liberty Asia.
 Our Singapore office has been involved in the completion of “legal gaps analysis” in respect of laws on human trafficking that apply in Singapore.

 In the financial year ending 31 December 2019, we aim to: